 - does not get worse with time

-- goes away within a day or two
+- goes away within a day or 2

-In this article, we look at the causes of abdominal bloating, how to treat it, and when to see a doctor.
+In this article, we look at the causes of abdominal bloating, treatments, and how to know when to see a doctor.

-Abdominal bloating is not unusual.
+Abdominal bloating is common.
 Many people experience the same type of bloating again and again.
-Bloating that follows a predictable pattern is usually nothing to worry about.
+Normally, bloating that follows a predictable pattern is not a worry.

-When the pattern changes or the bloating becomes worse than normal, it may be because of one of the following conditions:
+When the pattern changes or bloating becomes worse than expected, it may be one of the following conditions:

 - feeling nauseous

-Bloating caused by gas ranges from mild discomfort to intense pain.
-Some people describe feeling as if there is something trapped inside their stomach.
+Bloating caused by gas may cause mild discomfort up to intense pain.
+Some people describe feeling that there is something trapped inside their stomach.

-- certain foods, including cruciferous vegetables, such as cauliflower, broccoli, and cabbage
+- certain foods, including carbonated beverages, dairy, beans, cauliflower, broccoli, and cabbage

 - a stomach infection